Asante Empire: Healthcare and death

 Sickness and death were major events in the kingdom.
 The ordinary herbalist divined the supernatural cause of the illness and treated it with herbal medicines.

 People loathed being alone for long without someone available to perform this rite before the sick collapsed.
 The family dressed the deceased in their best clothes, and adorned them with packets of gold dust (money for the after-life), ornaments, and food for the journey "up the hill".
 The body was normally buried within 24 hours.
 Until that time the funeral party engage in dancing, drumming, shooting of guns, all accompanied by the wailing of relatives.
-This was done because the Ashanti typically believed that death was not something to be sad about, but rather a part of life.
-As the Ashanti believed in an after-life, families felt they would be reunited with their ancestors upon death.
+This was done because the Asante typically believed that death was not something to be sad about, but rather a part of life.
+As the Asante believed in an after-life, families felt they would be reunited with their ancestors upon death.
 Funeral rites for the death of a king involved the whole kingdom and were a much more elaborate affair.

 Ceremony

-The greatest and most frequent ceremonies of the Ashanti recalled the spirits of departed rulers with an offering of food and drink, asking their favour for the common good, called the Adae.
+The greatest and most frequent ceremonies of the Asante recalled the spirits of departed rulers with an offering of food and drink, asking their favour for the common good, called the Adae.
 The day before the Adae, Akan drums broadcast the approaching ceremonies.
 The stool treasurer gathers sheep and liquor that will be offered.
 The chief priest officiates the Adae in the stool house where the ancestors came.
 The priest offers each food and a beverage.
 The public ceremony occurs outdoors, where all the people joined the dancing.
 Minstrels chant ritual phrases; the talking drums extol the chief and the ancestors in traditional phrases.
 The Odwera, the other large ceremony, occurs in September and typically lasted for a week or two.
 It is a time of cleansing of sin from society the defilement, and for the purification of shrines of ancestors and the gods.
 After the sacrifice and feast of a black hen—of which both the living and the dead share—a new year begins in which all are clean, strong, and healthy.

 Slavery

-Slavery was historically a tradition in the Ashanti Empire, with slaves typically taken as captives from enemies in warfare.
-The Ashanti Empire was the largest slaveowning and slave trading state in the territory of today's Ghana during the Atlantic slave trade.
+Slavery was historically a tradition in the Asante Empire, with slaves typically taken as captives from enemies in warfare.
+The Asante Empire was the largest slaveowning and slave trading state in the territory of today's Ghana during the Atlantic slave trade.
 The welfare of their slaves varied from being able to acquire wealth and intermarry with the master's family to being sacrificed in funeral ceremonies.
-The Ashanti believed that slaves would follow their masters into the afterlife.
+The Asante believed that slaves would follow their masters into the afterlife.
 Slaves could sometimes own other slaves, and could also request a new master if the slave believed he or she was being severely mistreated.